StevenYule-n10250867/cab432-restapi-application/A1_response_to_criteria.md

 ```

-(This was added for the purpose of the demonstration.
+(ALLOW_PUBLIC_REPORTS was added for the purpose of the demonstration.
 When set to true, it removes authentication from the /jobs/{id}/report route, allowing access to the web report via the local web browser.
 This would typically be disabled when in production)

 ## Overview